mmartinezluis/customknitrender/README.md

 library(customknitrender)
 ```

-will use all the keys defined in \_output.yaml for pdf format, while
+will render the file in pdf format using all the keys defined in
-only overwriting the `toc` key if it exists.
+\_output.yaml for pdf format, while only overwriting the `toc` key if it
+exists.